otoolep/questdb.io/docs/getstarted.md

 to be installed on your system.
 QuestDB has images for Windows, Linux and ARM64 Linux as well as manifest to automatically download correct image for your target architecture.

-To install and use Docker, please refer to our XX

 Disadvantage of Docker is that QuestDB will be running in a virtualized environment with up to 20% performance penalty.

 ### Manual installation